Juweria-Ali/Juweria-Ali/README.md

 Stage 3: Building a Collaborative Filtering Recommender

 ## [Project 7: Research Projects](https://github.com/Juweria-Ali/Research-Projects)
-These are a couple of research projects carried out as a part of an assessment during my Data Science Master's program.
 The projects were divided into two segments, where one was a solo project and the other was team project.
 ### 1. Comparing Machine Learning Models for Credit Card Fraud Detection: This was an individal project and the primary aim of the study was to identify classifiers with higher accuracy predictions for credit card fraud detection.
 ### 2. LESP issues in BYOD approach: This was team project to help develop collaborative working, presentation and soft skills.